About

 Stevona Elem-Rogers is a writer, educator, and cultural worker who tells the truth about Black women's lives, with a love that wants us seen.
 Felt.
 Known.
 Named.

-And if you don’t know her from all that, you might remember the viral July 4th rant that put Anna Murray Douglass, in America’s memory, reminding the world: Black women are the blueprint.
+And if you don't know her from all that, you might remember the viral July 4th rant that put Anna Murray Douglass in America's memory, reminding the world: Black women are the blueprint.
 Period.